Page 1: Biography

 Newspaper proprietor and editor, orchardist, land agent

-This biography, written by Nancy Pickmere, was first published in the Dictionary of New Zealand Biography, vol 2, 1993, and updated in June, 2017.
+This biography, written by Nancy Pickmere, was first published in the Dictionary of New Zealand Biography in 1993.
+It was updated in June, 2017.

 A man of energy, drive and vision, Alderton used his paper to advance the Whangārei district's claims for development.
 He wrote of the advantages of steam over sail as a means of maritime communication and transport, and in 1876 persuaded local businessmen to subscribe about a third of the cost of purchasing the Argyle.
 It provided a much-needed reliable link with Auckland.
 Alderton also publicised the need for a railway to transport coal from the mines at Kamo to the Whangārei wharf, and took a petition on the subject to Wellington in 1878.
 In March 1879 the premier, Sir George Grey, came to Whangārei to turn the railway's first sod.